srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 This is the easiest option, available in Pega 8.8 and up.

-1. Set up a repository (to e.g. an S3 bucket)
+1. Set up a repository (to e.g. an S3 bucket).
+See [documentation](https://docs-previous.pega.com/data-management-and-integration/86/adding-s3-repository)
 2. Configure Prediction Studio to use this repository for storage (in Settings)
 3. Configure Prediction Studio to use an open ruleset to store the artefacts that will be generated (dataflows) to do the export
 4. Run the export (in Prediction Studio, Actions)